Nagaraj Kote

 Nagaraj Kote is an Indian actor in the Kannada film industry, and a theatre artist in Karnataka, India.
+He worked in several TV serials/shows at the beginning of his career.

 Award(s)

 Personal life

 Kote was the eldest among four children.
 His father was Javarappa and mother Rangamma.
 He is married and has two sons.

 Career

 Kote started his acting career in TV serial/soap Sankranti, directed by his mentor T. S. Nagabharana.
 Kote's theater play Nele, whose message was on importance of trees, entered Limca Book of Records.
 Kote has an acting career spanning 30 years in cinema.